 The objective of this course is to familiarize students with how big data can be stored, maintained and distributed in an effective and efficient way.
 The course will cover noSQL, MapReduce, SQL on Hadoop, Spark, stream processing systems and main memory data processing techniques.
-This course will also briefly touch on topics such as semistructured data, semantic relations, resource description framework, querying semantic information, ontologies, reasoning and the linked open data.
-1 Credit neural networks, and LSTM.
-Other state-of-the-art deep learning/AI algorithms and their applications may also be introduced.
-1 Credit
+This course will also briefly touch on topics such as semi-